 Please be aware that on weekends throughout the year and on many weekdays throughout the summer, the parking lot at the Palomarin Trailhead fills very early in the day.
-If you arrive after the parking lot fills up, you are welcome to park on the west (ocean) side of Mesa Road.
+Visitors arriving late in the morning or in the afternoon may be turned away.
+The park will close the Palomarin area to further entry, potentially for several hours, when there are no more parking spaces available in the parking lot.
 Please observe all "No Parking" signs.
-Also be aware that visitors arriving late in the morning or in the afternoon may be turned away.
-On many summer weekend days, the park may close the area to further entry for several hours when there are no more parking spaces available.
 If you wish to visit Alamere Falls or other locations accessed via the Palomarin Trailhead, arrive early, or consider visiting mid-week.
-Check the park's Facebook page and/or Twitter feed for updates on holiday and summer weekends!

 The Five Brooks Trailhead is located approximately ten minutes by car from the Bear Valley Visitor Center.
 There are two vault toilets at this trailhead, along with garbage and recycling receptacles.
 There is no potable water available.
 From Five Brooks, the minimum hiking distance to Alamere Falls is 7.1 miles (11.4 km); the minimum distance by bicycle is 7.8 miles (12.5 km).